3 Queer Black Female Entrepreneurs Share How To Build a Successful Business

 BAUCE was able to speak with three Black Queer entrepreneurs about their businesses and what has helped them gain success along the way.

 Sabia Wade, also known as The Black Doula, is a serial entrepreneur who is the CEO of Birthing Advocacy Doula Trainings, For The Village Inc, and owns a private trucking company called Loads of Pride.
 Wade’s focus has been to provide resources and educational tools around reproductive justice, financial wealth to BIPOC communities, and investing in other businesses.
-The business owner has been able to grow their multiple businesses because she made sure of three things: Showing up authentically, building a team, and not thinking with a scarcity mindset.
+The business owner has been able to grow multiple businesses because she made sure of three things: Showing up authentically, building a team, and not thinking with a scarcity mindset.

 “I think it is important to be transparent when engaging with your audience.
 For me, it was letting people know that, yes, I am a black, queer, and disabled entrepreneur.
 I’m flawed and I’m imperfect.
 I think about how I bring my humanity into spaces.
 You should let go of wanting to be perceived as perfection.
 Because you end up putting pressure on yourself and questioning if you can be human or not to people,” Wade said.

 She continued, “People also have to understand that you have to build a business that is based on your needs.
-So one way to do that is building a team.
+So one way to do that is by building a team.
 That team can be strictly for your business or a group of friends that support you.
 It’s important to have that sense of community, so you can create boundaries for yourself.
 The team you built will respect that and your time.
 That way, you are able to not be online sometimes and use the time as you please.”

 One thing about entrepreneurship that can come off as intimidating for people is gaining capital to support their business and the strategy in generating revenue.
 Money is something that we have to accept is necessary and needed in business.
 But Wade believes that finding the money is not the main challenge.
 But changing our mindsets about money is.